-- In the Treeview right-click on Stage 1 and select the Set Active option. - Turn off the display of the Mesh, Geometry and Attributes layers from the Treeview. - If not there already, add the Deformed mesh layer to the Deformed mesh layer to the Deformed mesh - Using the Deformations... button at the bottom of the D Treeview.and specify factor as 100.
-Click the Window summary option. - Add the Diagrams layer to the P Treeview.
+- In the Treeview right-click on Stage 1 and select the Set Active option. - Turn off the display of the Mesh, Geometry and Attributes layers from the Treeview. - If not there already, add the Deformed mesh layer to the Treeview, and click OK. - Using the Deformations... button at the bottom of the Treeview, specify a factor of 100.
+Click the Window summary option to add a summary to the view window. - Add the Diagrams layer to the Treeview.
 On the dialog, select Force/Moment results from the entity drop-down list and component My.
-Select the Diagram Display tab. - Ensure the Label values and the Peaks only options are selected. - Click OK to display the bending moment diagram for the active elements for Stage 1.
+Select the Diagram Display tab. - Ensure the Label values and the Peaks only options are selected. - ullet Click OK to display the bending moment diagram for the active elements for Stage 1.